turingschool/curriculum/source/projects/contact_manager.markdown

 $ git checkout -b implement-people
 {% endterminal %}

-Now all our changes will be made on the `implement-people` branch.
+Now all our changes will be made on the **implement-people** branch.
 As we finish the iteration we'll merge the changes back into master and ship it.

 ### Scaffold

-Let's use the default rails generators to generate a scaffolded model named `Person` that just has a `first_name` and `last_name`:
+Let's use the default rails generators to generate a scaffolded model named `Person` that has a `first_name` and `last_name`:

 {% terminal %}
 $ bundle exec rails generate scaffold Person first_name:string last_name:string
+$ bundle exec rake db:migrate
 {% endterminal %}

-Run the migration with `bundle exec rake db:migrate`.

 The generators created test-related files for us.
 They saw that we're using RSpec and created corresponding controller and model test files.
 Let's run those tests now: